Xilinx/SDAccel_Examples/GUIREADME.md

 ### Create the Hello Application Example Project in the GUI
 - In the SDx GUI, Create a new project for the example design.
 This will open the *New Project Wizard*.

-- In the *Templates* page, select the example that you previously downloaded.
+- In the *Templates* page, select an example that has been downloaded.

 *Note:* some examples require specific hardware or runtime support, and will only be available for matching platforms and runtimes in the *New Project Wizard*.